DanielRyder/Portfolio/README.md

 # Daniel Ryder: Portfolio of Game Making and Wider Programming Work

-# (Click on images to be directed to YouTube video)
+# (Click on images to be directed to a YouTube video of the project)
 Graduating in 2020 from the University of Sheffield with a 2:1 BSc Computer Science degree.

 Email: <DanielRyder98@gmail.com>